78raoul78/meteor-exports/README.md

 - show/hide completed exports by clicking on the button **show all/hide completed**
 - delete any export by clicking on the delete icon present on the same line

-The export progresses by 5% every second, but you can adjust these settings [here](./imports/api/exportsMethods.js) Once the export reaches 100%, it displays an url randomly picked amount the elements declared here [here](./imports/api/exportsMethods.js) in the urls array
+The export progresses by 5% every second, but you can adjust these settings [here](./imports/api/exportsMethods.js)
+Once the export reaches 100%, it displays an url randomly picked among the elements declared here [here](./imports/api/exportsMethods.js) in the urls array

 5. Possible errors :

 When installing/running meteor, you can have an error with a message like :

-> 'Error: incorrect data check
+    'Error: incorrect data check
     at Zlib.zlibOnError [as onerror] (zlib.js:187:17)'

 Just follow the workaround suggested [here](https://github.com/meteor/meteor/pull/12752/files)